shamy1st/spring-microservices/README.md

             }

-            public ExchangeValue(int id, String from, String to, float value, int port) {
+            public ExchangeValue(int id, String from, String to, float rate, int port) {
                 this.id = id;
                 this.from = from;
                 this.to = to;
-                this.value = value;
+                this.rate = rate;
                 this.port = port;
             }